MegPhapha/EduDisruption-Index/PROPOSAL.md

 ### Context

 Education systems in Mali face compounding pressure from a decade of armed conflict, mass displacement, and degraded service delivery.
-EBI's planning teams already know the most visible crises through their field network — but no single open dataset answers the question they need to answer next: *across the country, where is education most at risk, and where is the data we have on that risk reliable enough to act on?*
+EBI's planning teams already know the most visible crises through their field network but no single open dataset answers the question they need to answer next: *across the country, where is education most at risk, and where is the data we have on that risk reliable enough to act on?*

 A first-pass review of the open data landscape for Mali surfaces the core problem this proposal addresses:

 - **ACLED** records every conflict event but says nothing about whether schools are open.
-Some of the country's highest event rates per capita are in cercles where, on its own, ACLED looks like a sufficient signal — Abeibara, Tessalit, Kidal — but field teams know that "high conflict rate" in a near-empty cercle is a different decision problem than "high conflict rate" in a populated one.
+Some of the country's highest event rates per capita are in cercles where, on its own, ACLED looks like a sufficient signal.
+Abeibara, Tessalit, Kidal but field teams know that "high conflict rate" in a near-empty cercle is a different decision problem than "high conflict rate" in a populated one.
 - **OCHA's school registry** records facility status but covers cercles unevenly.
 Of Mali's 50 cercles, automated joining produces full coverage for 14, partial for 9, and weak or no coverage for 27.
-A closure-rate ranking built on this data alone would falsely place Bafoulabé and Kayes in the top 10 (N=2 and N=1 schools matched, both 100% closed), while Niono — with 510 conflict events — would appear to have no closures because no schools matched at all.
+A closure-rate ranking built on this data alone would falsely place Bafoulabé and Kayes in the top 10 (N=2 and N=1 schools matched, both 100% closed), while Niono with 510 conflict events would appear to have no closures because no schools matched at all.
-- **OCHA admin-2 population** estimates are reliable but only useful in combination with the other two — population without a hazard signal is just demography.
+- **OCHA admin-2 population** estimates are reliable but only useful in combination with the other two  population without a hazard signal is just demography.

-The conclusion EBI's preliminary mapping exercise reached — that open data plus the right analytical tooling could meaningfully strengthen prioritisation — is correct.
+The conclusion EBI's preliminary mapping exercise reached is that open data plus the right analytical tooling could meaningfully strengthen prioritisation is correct.
 But it depends on a piece of analytical discipline that single-source maps don't provide: **knowing which cercles have enough data behind their assessment, and which are flagged on a partial signal that field teams are the only ones positioned to verify.**

 ### Objectives